 Shapley's picture has been refined considerably.
 An edge-on sketch of

-our Galaxy based on our current understanding is shown at right below:
+our star system based on our current understanding is shown at right below:

 - We live in a spiral galaxy, a large, disk-like, slowly